Valentín Gómez Farías: Mexican–American War

 Gómez Farías went into hiding, and on 2 September, he left for Veracruz.
 He headed then to New York and then to Yucatán which at this point had declared independence and advocated a return to the federalist system.
 He lived there for two years and then moved back to New Orleans, finally returning to Mexico in 1845, after the overthrow of Santa Anna.

 He was named a senator by President Herrera and Gómez Farías expressed his opposition towards Herrera's policy of seeking to end the effort to reconquer Texas.
 He however refused any role in the subsequent administration of Mariano Paredes, who overthrew Herrera because of his conciliatory efforts towards Texas.
 When the Mexican-American War broke out, Gómez Farías supported inviting back his old enemy Santa Anna under the belief that he could hold Mexico together during such a crisis.

 Gómez Farías was minister of finance under the short presidency of José Mariano Salas, and he accepted the post under the condition that internal tariffs would be abolished, authoritarian laws be reformed, and that the war be continued based upon the unity of all Mexicans.
+In office, he introduced emergency taxes to rebuild the Army of the North and strengthened the central bureaucracy by raising the salaries and responsabilities of public employees.
 He remained in the ministry for a little over a month, during which Santa Anna reentered the capital accompanied in his carriage by Gómez Farías holding the 1824 Constitution by his side.